cosmos/gaia/README.md

 ## Testnet 2

-The next major event in the launch of the Althea blockchain is Testnet #2, taking place February 13th you can find the testnet 2 documentation [here](docs/althea/testnet-2.md)
+The next major event in the launch of the Althea blockchain is Testnet #2, which is online now!
+You can find the testnet 2 documentation [here](docs/althea/testnet-2.md)

 ---